ibmverse/verse-developer/_tutorials/tutorial_live_text.md

 ![Here, a GIF animation is needed](gifs/live_text.gif)

 Congratulations!
 You successfully configured a Live Text extension with Verse.

+### Multiple Actions
+Sometimes users may want to create multiple actions for one live text, to fulfill this, muliple Live Text Extensions are needed to be created with the same `recognizer` property, the multiple action items will be organized into one pop up menu for the recognized live text.

 ### How it works